sahil-shubham/hackernews-clone/docs/deployment_and_cicd.md

 ### `docker-compose.yml`

-The `docker-compose.yml` file orchestrates a multi-container environment, ideal for local development that mirrors a production setup and can also be adapted for some production deployments.
+The `docker-compose.yml` file orchestrates a multi-container environment, including DB dependencies.
+This mirrors the local setup.

 It defines the following services: